Set up a Palworld Dedicated Server Fast – 10 Powerful Steps!

 Starting the server:

-Open your terminal or command prompt and move into the folder where the server’s installed:
+Open up your terminal or maybe command line and write the folder in which the server is installed:

 • Windows: